 Therefore, it is important to familiarize yourself with database sort order features that are available in recent versions of MS Access before using them on databases that will run on older versions of the application.
 This approach will help you manage backward compatibility issues associated with collation sequences in MS Access.

-Access databases can also get corrupted due to malware attacks, or failure of computer hardware/software such as memory and graphic drivers, respectively.
+This error can also be caused by corrupt Access databases, due to malware attacks, or failure of computer hardware/software such as memory and graphic drivers, respectively.
 When this happens, various settings on your database, including collation sequences, can be messed up and trigger the above error.

 How to fix this problem